 Workday Peakon Employee Voice also provides a holistic view of DE&I data that reflects employees’ unique experiences.

 Growth and development.

-Chorus is able to drive ongoing employee growth and development at all levels of the organization through continuous performance feedback provided by Workday Peakon Employee Voice.
+Chorus is able to drive ongoing employee growth and development at all levels of the organisation through continuous performance feedback provided by Workday Peakon Employee Voice.

-The real-time insights on the engagement and culture of the organization provided by Workday Peakon Employee Voice have been hugely successful in driving business performance.
+The real-time insights on the engagement and culture of the organisation provided by Workday Peakon Employee Voice have been hugely successful in driving business performance.